greyblake/vim-preview/README.markdown

 ## Know bugs

 If you found a bug, please report it.
-Or better send be a pull request:)
+Or better send me a pull request:)

 ## TODO